GlenKPeterson/Paguro/README.md

         // of email and person.
                                  .map(email -> tup(email, person)))

-        // toImMap() needs a function that maps items to
+        // toImMap() collects the results to key/value pairs and puts
-        // key/value pairs.
+        // them in an immutable map.
 We already have pairs, so pass
         // it the identity function.
         .toImMap(x -> x)